-Chromecast is a portal HDMI device that you connect to your TV particularly non smart TVs.
-This allows the TV to connect to the internet, play YouTube videos, stream content to it from your computer and much more.
-It’s also used for Google’s Stadia gaming service to stream games to your televsion while Google’s servers do the processing in the background.
+Chromecast is a portal HDMI device that you connect to your TV, particularly nonsmart TVs.
+This allows the TV to connect to the internet, play YouTube videos, stream content to it from your computer, and much more.
+It’s also used for Google’s Stadia gaming service to stream games to your television while Google’s servers do the processing in the background.

 How To Factory Reset Google Chromecast

 There is a button that is located on your Google Chromecast device.
 You will need to click and hold this button for around 10 seconds until that blinking light turns to a solid white ring.
 Once you have the white light you have successfully reset the Chromecast to its factory settings.

 After the device has been reset you will need to reconnect it to your TV.
 Afterward, select the port that you plugged it in using your input key on the TV until the Chromecast user interface is displayed.